-Prerequisite: MATH 121 or sufficiently high score on the mathematics part of the ACT or consent of the department.
-Relations, functions, and their graphs: polynomial functions; exponential and logarithmic functions: trigonometric functions: trigonometric identities and equations; laws of sines and cosines; polar coordinates and equations; and parametric equations.
+Prerequisite: MATH 121 or sufficiently high score on the mathematics section of the ACT or consent of the department.
+A combined course on function properties and graphs; inverse functions; linear, quadratic, polynomial, rational, exponential and logarithmic functions with applications; systems of equations; trigonometric functions and graphs; inverse trigonometric functions; fundamental identities and angle formulas; solving equations; triangles with applications; and the polar coordinate system.
 For qualified students, the course serves as a replacement for MATH 121 and 122 as a preparation for MATH 221.
 Credit will not be given for all three of MATH 121, 122 and 150, but credit may be given for any pair of these courses.
 Three hours of lecture and two hours of lab.
-3 cr.